jgoerzen/docker-reverse-proxy-apache/README.md

 make sure to say `--net=proxynet` and set a `--name` on your calls to `docker run`.

-# The proxied application
+# The proxied application (jgoerzen/proxied-app-apache)

 Let's talk about the proxied application first.
 This is where you run your web applications -- blogs, wikis, whatever.
+This is a base image for you to build upon.

 ## Use